 You can watch the Fire & Ice Show every Sunday at 7:30 PM at Skier’s Plaza (base of Whistler Mountain), throughout the winter season.
 Make sure to dress warmly and wear sturdy waterproof boots, as the best views are from the bottom of the snowpack.

 Come experience Whistler Blackcomb’s extensive terrain and adventure at every turn to see why we're known as one of the best resorts on the planet.
 Secure your mountain getaway with Whistler.com for personalized service and the local knowledge of our Whistler-based team.
-Want to win a winter trip for two to Whistler?
-Check out our Drop In to Winter contest.
+If all this has you dreaming of Whistler, enter the Find Your Edge contest to win a six-night trip, including flights, accommodation and adventures.

 Author